 Bolstering the PT Brand

-The PT branding problem has been around for years, and industry thought leaders have kicked around countless ideas for reversing rehab therapy’s status as the “best kept secret” in health care.
+The PT branding problem has been around for years, and industry thought leaders have kicked around countless ideas for reversing rehab therapy’s status as the “best-kept secret” in health care.
 Stepping up to treat COVID patients may not be the silver bullet everyone’s looking for, but it’s an excellent opportunity for PTs and OTs to take center stage and prove the value of their services and expertise.
-(Some clinics are already taking that first leap.)
-It’s looking like a huge number of patients will need help rehabbing from COVID-19, and this could be a great way to directly introduce that large number of patients to the benefits of PT.

 Clinics can adjust their marketing campaigns to better target COVID-19 patients.

 Resolving to help COVID patients is all well and good—but it won’t mean anything unless you actually get those patients into your clinic.
 That’s why it’s mission-critical to construct and implement marketing campaigns that are tailored to patients with long COVID.
-Start by reaching out to your referral sources—or perhaps even members of a local COVID treatment program—to let them know you can assist in treating PASC patients.
+Start by reaching out to your referral sources—or perhaps even members of a local COVID treatment program—to let them know you can assist them in recovering from COVID-19.
 Then, be sure to notify your current and past patients about your COVID-specific therapy services.

 Publicizing New Services Online

 COVID-19 may have turned the world on its head, but rehab therapists have many opportunities to adapt to, and overcome, these changes.
-Not only that, but PTs and OTs stand to make a real difference in patients’ lives—if they’re ready to take the leap.
+Not only that, but PTs and OTs stand to make a real difference in the lives of those suffering from chronic COVID—if they’re ready to take the leap.